 Figure 2.
-AT91F40816

-Architectural Overview
+AT91FR4081

-The AT91F40816 integrates Atmel's AT91M40800 ARM Thumb Microcontroller and an AT49BV1604/1614 16 Mbits, 2.7-Volt Read and 2.7-Volt Byte-Write Sectored Flash memory die in a single compact 120-ball BGA device.
+Architectural Overview The AT91FR4081 integrates Atmel's AT91R40807 ARM Thumb processor and an AT49BV/LV8011 8-Mbit Flash memory die in a single compact 120-ball BGA device.
 The address, data and control signals, except the Flash memory enable, are internally interconnected.

-The architecture consists of two main buses, the Advanced System Bus (ASB) and the Advanced Peripheral Bus (APB).
-Designed for maximum performance and controlled by the memory controller, the ASB interfaces the ARM7TDMI processor with the on-chip 32-bit memories, the External Bus Interface (EBI) and the AMBA[TM] Bridge.
+The AT91R40807 architecture consists of two main buses, the Advanced System Bus (ASB) and the Advanced Peripheral Bus (APB).
+Designed for maximum performance and controlled by the memory controller, the ASB interfaces the ARM7TDMI processor with the on-chip 32-bit memories, the External Bus Interface (EBI) and the AMBA [TM] Bridge.
 The AMBA Bridge drives the APB, which is designed for accesses to on-chip peripherals and optimized for low power consumption.

-The AT91F40816 implements the ICE port of the ARM7TDMI processor on dedicated pins, offering a complete, low-cost and easy-to-use debug solution for target debugging.
+The AT91FR4081 implements the ICE port of the ARM7TDMI processor on dedicated pins, offering a complete, low-cost and easy-to-use debug solution for target debugging.
+Memories The AT91FR4081 embeds 136K bytes of internal SRAM.
+The internal memory is directly con- nected to the 32-bit data bus and is single-cycle accessible.
+This provides maximum performance of 36 MIPS at 40 MHz by using the ARM instruction set of the processor, mini- mizing system power consumption and improving on the performance of separate memory solutions.
+The AT91FR4081 features an External Bus Interface (EBI), which enables connection of external memories and application-specific peripherals.

-Memories

-The AT91F40816 embeds 8K bytes of internal SRAM.
-The internal memory is directly connected to the 32-bit data bus and is single-cycle accessible.

-The AT91F40816 features an External Bus Interface (EBI), which enables connection of external memories and application-specific peripherals.
 The EBI supports 8- or 16-bit devices and can use two 8-bit devices to emulate a single 16-bit device.
 The EBI implements the early read protocol, enabling faster memory accesses than standard memory interfaces.

-The AT91F40816 embeds a Flash memory organized as 1M 16-bit words, accessed via the EBI.
+The AT91FR4081 embeds a Flash memory organized as 512K 16-bit words, accessed via the EBI.
 Its main function is as a program memory.
 A 16-bit Thumb instruction can be loaded from Flash memory in a single access.
-Separate MCU and Flash memory Reset inputs (NRST and NRSTF) are provided for maximum flexibility.
-The user is thus free to conform the reset operation to the application.

-The AT91F40816 integrates resident boot software called AT91 Flash Uploader software.
+Separate MCU and Flash memory reset inputs (NRST and NRSTF) are provided for maximum flexibility.
+The user is thus free to tailor the reset operation to the application.
+The AT91FR4081 integrates resident boot software called AT91 Flash Uploader software.
 The AT91 Flash Uploader software is able to upload program application software into its Flash memory.

-Peripherals

-The AT91F40816 integrates several peripherals, which are classified as system or user peripherals.
+Peripherals The AT91FR4081 integrates several peripherals, which are classified as system or user peripherals.
 All on-chip peripherals are 32-bit accessible by the AMBA Bridge, and can be programmed with a minimum number of instructions.
 The peripheral register set is composed of control, mode, data, status and enable/disable/status registers.
 An on-chip Peripheral Data Controller (PDC) transfers data between the on-chip USARTs and on- and off-chip memories address space without processor intervention.
-Most importantly, the PDC removes the processor interrupt handling overhead, making it possible to transfer up to 64K continuous bytes without reprogramming the start address, thus increasing the performance of the microcontroller, and reducing the power consumption.

-System Peripherals

-The External Bus Interface (EBI) controls the external memory or peripheral devices via an 8or 16-bit databus and is programmed through the APB.
-Each chip-select line has its own programming register.

-The Power-saving (PS) module implements the Idle mode (ARM7TDMI core clock stopped until the next interrupt) and enables the user to adapt the power consumption of the microcontroller to application requirements (independent peripheral clock control).

-The Advanced Interrupt Controller (AIC) controls the internal sources from the internal peripherals and the four external interrupt lines (including the FIQ) to provide an interrupt and/or fast interrupt request to the ARM7TDMI.
-It integrates an 8-level priority controller, and using the Auto-vectoring feature, reduces the interrupt latency time.
+Most importantly, the PDC removes the processor interrupt handling overhead, making it possible to transfer up to 64K contiguous bytes without reprogramming the start address, thus increasing the performance of the microcontroller, and reducing the power consumption.
+System Peripherals The External Bus Interface (EBI) controls the external memory or peripheral devices via an 8- or 16-bit databus and is programmed through the APB.
+Each chip select line has its own pro- gramming register.
+The Power-saving (PS) module implements the Idle Mode (ARM7TDMI core clock stopped until the next interrupt) and enables the user to adapt the power consumption of the microcon- troller to application requirements (independent peripheral clock control).
+The Advanced Interrupt Controller (AIC) controls the internal interrupt sources from the inter- nal peripherals and the four external interrupt lines (including the FIQ) to provide an interrupt and/or fast interrupt request to the ARM7TDMI.
+It integrates an 8-level priority controller, and, using the Auto-vectoring feature, reduces the interrupt latency time.